 Group Services: comprises central functions providing services to the subsidiary companies.

 OUR SUPPLY CHAINS

 -Product packaging and labelling; Marketing materials; office supplies; Engineering supplies; Couriers and shipping; waste, recycling and environmental services; Laboratory related services; Utilities; Recruitment; IT, Marketing, professional and training services.

 OUR POLICIES ON SLAVERY AND HUMAN TRAFFICKING We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our values reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
 We operate a thorough supplier selection process and have a close knowledge of key suppliers with whom we have long-standing relationships.
 We source a large majority of our goods and services from European and North American suppliers, in which regions modern slavery is not prevalent, but we recognise that certain goods/services and the countries from which they are sourced, may carry greater risk.

 SUPPLIER ADHERENCE TO OUR VALUES We have zero tolerance to slavery and human trafficking.
 To ensure all those in our supply chain and contractors comply with our values we have a dedicated compliance team, which consists of representatives from the following departments: • Audit and compliance, Human resources, Procurement, Sales

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 31 March 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 28 March 2020.

 Phil Wild CEO James Cropper PLC Date: 22 December 2020